Aller au contenu

 As a pro-survivor organization, our goal is to prioritize the rights, agency, and experiences of survivors.
 A starting point for SACOMSS is that aggressors, not survivors, are responsible for incidents of sexual assault and harassment.
 We offer support to survivors without judging or doubting them, their actions or inactions.
 We believe in them.
 This is the most fundamental aspect of all our services.

 Our listening service is non-directional, meaning that we do not offer advice and instead respect the right and capacity of each survivor to make their own decisions.
-Additionally, SACOMSS does not provide services for perpetrators.
+Additionally, while SACOMSS does not provide resources for respondents in current investigations, we choose to avoid the essentializing dichotomy of perpetrator vs. survivor and instead recognize the cyclical nature of harm.

-Pro-feminism acknowledges the existence of women’s oppression and injustice in the gender binary in the context of systems of power and privilege.
+Feminism aims to create the conditions for equity of rights and treatment between all genders.
+This includes recognizing and understanding the conscious and subconscious beliefs and processes at play in gender inequalities and how they lead to a culture perpetuating interpersonal and sexual violence and minimizing its outcomes on both individuals and society at large.
 At SACOMSS, we feel that a feminist analysis of power is crucial to a clear understanding of the systemic roots of sexual violence, which greatly affects how we operate, how we treat each other, and how we hope to value the experiences and choices of survivors.
 We call ourselves pro-feminist to acknowledge the feminist roots of movements to support survivors, and to underline the continued statistical dominance of male-on-female sexual violence.

-With all this in mind, however, we do strive for inclusivity, by supporting survivors of all gender identities, and acknowledging that sexual assault comes in many different forms.
-The Centre recognizes that not all sexual violence as perpetrated by men against women and instead recognizes the diverse natures of both gender and violence.
+With this in mind, we strive for inclusivity by supporting survivors of all gender identities and acknowledging that sexual assault comes in many different forms.
+The Centre recognizes that not all sexual violence is perpetrated by men against women and instead recognizes the diverse natures of both gender and violence.

 Being anti-racist requires the active and ongoing recognition that race is a concept that was fabricated with the intent of creating inequality between racial groups and continues to be upheld through systemic policies, practices, and procedures that perpetuate white supremacy.
 We seek to identify such practices in our own communities and replace them with anti-racist actions.